jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-2.md

 This is of more consequence.

-17 Our imagination colors the condition of the great in delusive colours as a perfect and happy state.
+{{< s v="17" >}} Our imagination colors the condition of the great in delusive colours as a perfect and happy state.
 It is the very state which we want ourselves and so we feel a sympathy with the satisfaction of those who are in it.
 <!-- It is almost the abstract idea of a  -->
 - we favour all their inclinations and forward all their wishes.
 <!-- - We think:  what pity that anything should spoil such an agreeable situation! -->